MenaceSan/GrayCore/README.md

 Ini file read/write for application configuration.
 Exceptions abstraction for STL or MFC exceptions.
 Mime type name manager.
+USE_CRT = 0 = minimize use of CRT MSVCRTD . remove or wrap -> sprintf, strtod, rand, malloc ...
 @endverbatim

 STYLE GUIDE: